-The field-case example of section 6.2 illustrates some realisations drawn using this algorithm, especially Fig. 10.
+The field-case example of Section 7.2 illustrates some realisations drawn using this algorithm, especially Fig. 10.

-5 The Software
+5. The software

-The software is written in ANSI C, and distributed along with the open-source Delivery and WaveletExtractor codes (Gunning and Glinsky, 2004, 2005; Gunning, 2003).
-Library dependencies are all open source.
+The software is written in ANSI C, and distributed along with the open-source Delivery and WaveletExtractor codes (Gunning and Glinsky, 2004, 2006).3 Library dependencies are all open source.
 It contains an ECLIO library for handling ECLIPSE-style cornerpoint grids, and links to the high performance ATLAS library for the intensive linear algebra work (Whaley et al., 2001).
 The supplied kd-tree range-search library is based on Ranger from Stonybrook (Skiena, 1997).
-For large models, the grid smoothing is intensive as well as the sequential simulation, and RAM sizes over 1Gb may be required.
+For large models, the grid smoothing is intensive as well as the sequential simulation, and RAM sizes over 1 Gb may be required.